gflorez97/dataProcesses2019/docs/index.md

 ## Results

-### Strength of relationships
+### Strength of Relationships

-Here we present an example of a generated model summary, when using isAllNBA as the outcome of interest:
+Here we present an example of a model summary using `isAllNBA` as the outcome of interest:

 ``` r
 Call: